You Don’t Know Everything

 (Proverbs 25:8-10)

-Continuing with the idea of the difficulty of pride, we are warned not to be quick to take a neighbor to court.
-No one knows everything and the reason you are in a disagreement may likely be due to a lack of knowledge.
-What happens when you appear in court and are made to look foolish because of some vital, but overlooked, fact?
+Continuing with the idea of the difficulty of pride, we are warned not to take a neighbor to court quickly.
+No one knows everything, and you may disagree due to a lack of knowledge.
+What happens when you appear in court and are made to look foolish because of some vital but overlooked fact?
 (Matthew 5:25).

 Instead, try to settle the argument directly with your neighbor.
 If it is settled, then don’t reveal the problem to anyone else (Matthew 18:15-17).
 The knowledge you learn in settling the matter is not yours to divulge.
 Gossiping about settled matters will only ruin your reputation.